PrzemyslawSwiderski/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### 184. A company has implemented AWS CodeDeploy as part of its cloud native CI/CD stack.
 The company enables automatic rollbacks while deploying a new version of a popular web application from in-place to Amazon EC2.
 What occurs if the deployment of the new version fails due to code regression?

 - [ ] The last known good deployment is automatically restored using the snapshot stored in Amazon S3.
-- [x] CodeDeploy switches the Amazon Route 53 alias records back to the known good green deployment and terminates the failed blue deployment.
+- [ ] CodeDeploy switches the Amazon Route 53 alias records back to the known good green deployment and terminates the failed blue deployment.
-- [ ] A new deployment of the last known version of the application is deployed with a new deployment ID.
+- [x] A new deployment of the last known version of the application is deployed with a new deployment ID.
 - [ ] AWS CodePipeline promotes the most recent deployment with a SUCCEEDED status to production.

 ### 185. A Developer uses Amazon S3 buckets for static website hosting.
 The Developer creates one S3 bucket for the code and another S3 bucket for the assets, such as image and video files.
 Access is denied when a user attempts to access the assets bucket from the code bucket, with the website application showing a 403 error.
 How should the Developer solve this issue?

 - [ ] Create an IAM role and apply it to the assets bucket for the code bucket to be granted access.
-- [x] Edit the bucket policy of the assets bucket to open access to all principals.
 - [ ] Edit the bucket policy of the assets bucket to open access to all principals.
+- [x] Edit the bucket policy of the assets bucket to allow access from the code bucket.
 - [ ] Change the code bucket to use AWS Lambda functions instead of static website hosting.

 ### 186. A company has implemented AWS CodePipeline to automate its release pipelines.
-The Development team is writing an AWS Lambda function what will send notifications for state changes of each of the actions in the stages.
+The Development team is writing an AWS Lambda function that will send notifications for state changes of each of the actions in the stages.
 Which steps must be taken to associate the Lambda function with the event source?

 - [ ] Create a trigger that invokes the Lambda function from the Lambda console by selecting CodePipeline as the event source.